bitRAKE/fasmg-umbrella/README.md

 Question & Answer:
 ---
-	Q: If {APISET} just forwards to {DLL}, why can't I use all the functions exported by {DLL}?
+- [ ] Q. If {APISET} just forwards to {DLL}, why can't I use all the functions exported by {DLL}?

-	A: The target windows versions of {APISET} don't have a uniform interface to all the functions in {DLL}.
+- [x] A. The target windows versions of {APISET} don't have a uniform interface to all the functions in {DLL}.
 Fine-grained exclusion of targets is outside the scope of umbrella libraries.

----
-	Q: Something.
+- [ ] Q. Something.

-	A: Something else.
+- [x] A. Something else.

 ---